heimdalr/berlinplaces/README.md

 Essential basic tests show ~200µs without typos and ~12ms with early typos (if completed first time) (locally, on an i5-4670S).

+Each of the following tests was thereby started with an empty cache.

 ### Without typos

 Autocompleting on "oranienburger straße":